coderforlife/pyjvm/README.md

 `JDK_HOME` and `JAVA_HOME` environmental variables during setup and when running. `pip` can be used to install the package once these requirements are met.

+Once installed, only the JRE is needed.
+Cython and the JDK are not needed after installation.

 Getting Started
 ----------------